-- To check your group's status in the app, click Join Boarding Group on the app's home page.
+- To check your group's status in the app, click Join Virtual Queue on the app's home page.
 It will tell you which groups are boarding.

-- You can also find the information on signage in the park.
+- You can also find the status information on signage in the park.

 - You can view your party and remove guests from your party in the app.

 - Boarding Groups receive push notifications when it is time to ride.
-(But be sure to keep checking the status on your own just in case.)
+(But keep checking the status on your own, just in case.)

 - When it is time to board, you will receive a boarding pass with a scan code.
 Read the part that says "Please Return by."
-Some groups have an hour to return (especially in the morning and evening).
-Some groups have two hours.
+Most groups have an hour to return.
 It can vary, so read it carefully.
-We had Group 17 on Disneyland's reopening day, and we had an hour to return.
-We received notice about one hour after the park opened.
-How quickly the groups move can vary greatly per day.

-Even if your Boarding Group gets called and you are in line, there is no guarantee that you will get to ride.
-That can be toadally frustrating, but that's the reality as Disneyland works out breakdowns for this complicated ride.
-Did you know the attraction is one of the most technologically advanced that Disney has ever created?
-It utilizes FOUR different ride systems!
+Even if your Boarding Group gets called and you're in line, there is no guarantee that you will get to ride.
+That can be toadally frustrating, but that's the reality as Disneyland works out breakdowns for this ride that has a lot of moving parts.
 When the ride breaks down, it can take an hour to reset it.
 But we promise, once you do ride it, it is toadally worth it.
-If the ride breaks down while you are in line, you may receive a Multiple Experiences pass that allows you the choice of coming back to ride Rise of the Resistance later, or perhaps a choice of other rides, such as another ride that offers FASTPASS or Millennium Falcon: Smugglers Run.
+If the ride breaks down while you're in line, you may receive a Multiple Experiences pass that allows you the choice of coming back to ride Rise of the Resistance later, or you can choose from a list of other rides such as Millennium Falcon: Smugglers Run.

 Yes, Boarding Groups usually do fill quickly — in seconds — so you need to be ready to go.
 The slightest hesitation or error can mean you cannot get a Boarding Group.
-If you are not lucky, go make the best of your day at Disneyland.
+If you're not lucky, go make the best of your day at Disneyland.
 But if you do acquire a Boarding Group, you are free to enjoy your day without standing in a long line.
 With reduced time indoors, your wait when you arrive will be primarily outside the building.
-The first part of the pre-show is unavailable during the Disneyland reopening period.

 If you have a very high backup group number, you are not likely to ride.
 It's not impossible, but every day is different, so there is no way to know if and when a particular group will be called.
 If you see a lot of ride breakdowns, like we did on a recent visit when we were in a Backup Boarding Group, you might get a notice that says the ride has reached capacity.